Here at Portable

 - Deep knowledge of HCD methodologies and application to a variety of problems, large and small

-- Demonstrated experience managing, mentoring and leading designers and teams to deliver great design work
+- Demonstrated experience managing, mentoring and leading designers and teams to deliver great design work—’leadership’ means something to you as a practice

-- Experience creating the conditions within an organisation for designers and the design process to thrive
+- Experience creating the conditions within an organisation for designers and a design process to thrive

 - Growing knowledge of emerging methodologies and technologies that inform a design practice to solve bigger, more complex problems